 When you apply to a job, there is a chance an employer will search your name and check your social media profiles.
 This statement isn’t meant to scare you; it’s meant to inform you.
 Employers are looking at your personal and professional profiles on LinkedIn, Twitter, Facebook, and Instagram.
 They want to learn about your personality and your character to see if you may be a fit for their company.
 Essentially, they’re looking for a reason to hire you.
+Oral health is very important for reason if you experience any problem with your wisdom teeth is important that you take wisdom teeth removal.

 Finding too little information can quickly turn off a potential employer.
 If you have no social media, it can be a red flag to an employer.
 They can’t find out more about your character, values, interests or why they should hire you.
 Social media is a way for you to showcase yourself, so use it to your advantage.
 If you have social media but haven’t posted in more than 6 months, then it could show hiring managers the account could be dead.